USS Decatur (DDG-73): Shield

 The shield has background of dark blue.
 In the center is a red crown.
 Crossing in the center of the crown is an English officer’s sword and a seax.The traditional Navy colors were chosen for the shield because dark blue and gold represents the sea and excellence respectively.
 The seax signifies a series of victories by Stephen Decatur over sea forces of North African terrorist nations.
 The English officer's sword symbolizes Decatur's victory over HMS Macedonian during the war of 1812 in one of the greatest single ship actions of naval history.
 The celestial crown symbolizes anti-air warfare capabilities.
 The crown has five mullets for each of the ships named Decatur.
 It also represents Stephen Decatur's engagements against the British during the war of 1812.
 The color gold represents excellence, while scarlet denotes courage and sacrifice.

 Crest

 The crest consists of a ship’s mast and sail with a flying pennant.The ship's mast and sail represent the heritage of the Decatur name and the Navy of Stephen Decatur's time, with the first vessel to bear his name.
 The mast is also in reference to the traditional pine construction of the vessels of Decatur's Navy times.
 The pennant is to symbolize the senior naval authority which was earned by Commodore Stephen Decatur.

 Motto

-The motto is written on a scroll of white that has a blue reverse side.The ships motto is "In Pursuit of Peace".
+The motto is written on a scroll of white that has a blue reverse side.The ship's motto is "In Pursuit of Peace".